 - A journal for keeping records of notarization

 Some states don’t require to keep a journal.
 But it is highly recommended to keep a one to give extra protection to you and the public.
-It is not hard to find certificates.
+However, it is not hard to find certificates.
 You can try online methods to download the right certificates.
 Additionally, even your state doesn’t require these supplies, always try to use supplies as a best practice.
-You can easily find out helpful notary supplies.
+You can easily find out helpful supplies.

 How long it takes to complete the process?